 - export chrome history

-- export chrome history to excel
+- export chrome browser history

 - how to export chrome history